Last Updated on June 1, 2023 by Dave Schoenbeck

-Just like the reasons why franchises fail, the markers of success vary slightly depending on the franchise.
+Like the reasons why franchises fail, the markers of success vary slightly depending on the franchise.
 However, there are a few common factors across most successful franchises.
-Here are the points you need to hit in order for your franchise to thrive:
+Here are the points you need to hit for your franchise to thrive:

 - Franchisors and franchisees are realistic about the entire process going in.
-Franchisees are aware of the time and financial commitment it will take to manage a franchise and are prepared to take on the job.
+Franchisees know the time and financial commitment it will take to manage a franchise and are prepared to take on the job.

 - There is a demonstrated need for the franchise in the marketplace.
-You aren’t moving into an area with a lot of heavy competition and offering a business that isn’t really needed.
+So you aren’t moving into an area with heavy competition and offering a business that isn’t needed.

 - Customer service is phenomenal.
 The franchise quickly wins over and retains loyal customers.

 - Franchisors and franchisees alike are good leaders with strong management skills.
-They communicate clearly, responsibly, and run a tight ship.
+They communicate responsibly and run a tight ship.